 Harae mai!
 Did you know that New Zealand English is called kiwi by the locals?
 ‘This accent can sound very strange to foreigners’ says our intern Peter Macnab who speaks with this accent as he was born in New Zealand.
 In this blog he will describe some of the interesting features of the kiwi accent.

-First of all: What is a New Zealander or as we say a kiwi doing in Germany?
+First of all: What is a New Zealander or as we say a Kiwi doing in Germany?

-I am on a school exchange trip in and at the moment doing an intern at blc.
+I am on a school exchange trip in and at the moment doing an internship at blc.
 When I speak English in Germany most people ask me if I am from Australia, because they either have never heard a New Zealand accent or they can’t tell the difference between the two.
 New Zealand English changes depending on where you are in the country.

 Pronounciation is everything

 In Otago and Southland the accent sounds fairly similar to an Australian accent and many Europeans cannot tell the difference.
 As they pronounce “ear” and “air” as “ear”, and “chairs” and “cheers” as “cheers” so the airline Air New Zealand is “Ear New Zealand” and people sit on “cheers”, not on “chairs”.
 Another funny speech mishap is that they can’t speak or hear the difference between “here”, “hair” and “hare” they are all pronounced as “here”.